enketo/enketo/packages/enketo-transformer/README.md

 ## Prerequisites

--   Node.js 16 and npm 6 (Node.js 14 is also supported)
+-   Node.js 20 and Yarn 1 (Node.js 16 and 18 are also supported)
 -   [Volta](https://volta.sh/) is recommended for development
 -   For Node/server-side transforms:
     -   Python (at least 3.7, but less than 3.11)